 The Bank uses the Basic Indicator Approach (BIA) in the computation of the Operational Risk Capital.
-This approach uses the rolling Gross Income (interest and non-interest based excluding provisions) over the previous 36 months of the date of calculation.
+This approach uses the rolling Gross Income (interest and non-interest based excluding provisions) over the previous 36 months to the date of calculation.

-The regulatory charge for operational risk is equal to 15% of the average of the previous three years bank's positive annual income.
+The regulatory charge for operational risk is equal to 15% of the average of the previous three years Bank's positive annual income.
 The calculated regulatory charge is then multiplied by Risk Weighted Factor of 6.7 to give the Risk Weighted Assets.

-The Operational risk unit ensures that the mapping of gross income and operational risk losses into the eight business lines is done consistently throughout the bank, in accordance with the relevant regulatory and other requirements.
+The Operational risk unit ensures that the mapping of gross income and operational risk losses into the eight business lines is done consistently throughout the Bank, in accordance with the relevant regulatory and other requirements.

-Table 19: Operational Risk RWA as at December 2020
+Table 18: Operational Risk RWA as at 31 December 2021

-BWP 000
+P000's

-Aggregate Gross Income 3,060,470
+Aggregate Gross Income 3,220,405

 Operational Risk Factor- denoted alpha 15%

-Aggregate Gross Income multiplied by alpha 459,071
+Aggregate Gross Income multiplied by alpha 483,061

-No. of years with Positive Gross Income (n) 3
+No. of years with Positive Gross Income (n)

-Operational Risk Capital Charge : BIA 153,024
+Operational Risk Capital Charge : BIA 161,020

 Risk Weighted Factor 6.7

-Operational RWA 1,025,257
+Operational RWA 1,078,836

-4.4 Interest rate risk in the banking book (IRRBB)
+4.4 Interest Rate Risk in the Banking Book (IRRBB)

-IRRBB is the exposure of the bank's financial condition to adverse movements in interest rates.
-This arises mainly due to a maturity mismatch/different repricing characteristic between the bank's assets and liabilities.
-Changes in interest rates affect a bank's earnings by altering the level of NII generated from interest rate sensitive assets, liabilities and off-balance sheet items.
-The economic value of a bank is also affected when interest rates change, as the present value and timing of future cash flows change, impacting the underlying value of a bank's assets, liabilities and off-balance sheet items.
+IRRBB is the exposure of the Bank's financial condition to adverse movements in interest rates.
+This arises mainly due to a maturity mismatch/different repricing characteristics between the Bank's assets and liabilities.
+Changes in interest rates affect the Bank's earnings by altering the level of NII generated from interest rate sensitive assets, liabilities and off-balance sheet items.
+The economic value of the Bank is also affected when interest rates change, as the present value and timing of future cash flows change, impacting the underlying value of the Bank's assets, liabilities and off-balance sheet items.